EASS-HIT-2022/Final-Project-Saar-Salhov/README.md

 # Final Project Saar Salhov

-### My system will save receipts of users by store using OCR.
+### My system will save receipts of users by store using OCR. the system is running on micro-services in Docker.

 ## Design
 ![image](https://user-images.githubusercontent.com/86562519/165363837-bc4a7cd4-b66b-47af-8739-30ab9a1615d1.png)